-Table 33 Troubleshooting the Device (Continued)
+Table 32 Troubleshooting the Device (Continued)

 Problem Cause Solution The distance between the exit window and the barcode is incorrect.
 Place the device within the proper scanning range.
 The device is not programmed for the barcode.
 Program the device to accept the type of bar code being scanned.
 Refer to the EMDK or DataWedge application.
 The device is not programmed to generate a beep.
 If the device does not beep on a good decode, set the application to generate a beep on good decode.
 The battery is low.
 If the scanner stops emitting a laser beam upon a trigger press, check the battery level.
 When the battery is low, the scanner shuts off before the device's low-battery condition notification.
 Note: If the scanner is still not reading symbols, contact the distributor or the Global Customer Support Center.
 The device cannot find any Bluetooth Too far from other Bluetooth devices.
 Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet). devices nearby.
 The Bluetooth device(s) nearby are not turned on.
 Turn on the Bluetooth device(s) to find.
 The Bluetooth device(s) are not in discoverable mode.
 Set the Bluetooth device(s) to discoverable mode.
 If needed, refer to the device's user documentation for help.
 Cannot unlock the device.
 The user entered an incorrect password.
 If you enter an incorrect password eight times, you are requested to enter a code before trying again.
 If you forgot the password, contact your system administrator.
-Thermal notification appears on the screen.
-The device's internal modem temperature is too high.
-Allow the device to cool before restoring cellular transmission.
 Battery pack communication The battery is not inserted properly.
 Remove and reinsert the battery into the device. error.
 The battery is properly inserted; however, when the terminal is in an active vibration environment or has fallen from a high vantage point (more than 2.4 m/8 ft), it might interrupt battery communication.
 Remove and reinsert the battery into the device.
 The battery communication pin is damaged.
 Remove the battery and insert a new battery into the device.